kemokemo/gomrepo/README.md

 # gomrepo : go module report

-This tiny tool enumerates the license information of the dependent packages listed in the `go module` file.
+This small tool adds license information to the `go module` information and outputs it in various formats.

 ## Usage